 Over the years, chinaSMACK has grown into one of the most popular, trafficked, and regularly cited English-language group blogs covering a nation undergoing unprecedented development and change boasting the world’s largest number of internet users.

-Remaining true to its roots, chinaSMACK focuses on sharing through translation the news and topics that mainstream Chinese netizens are actually talking about, which has–for better or worse–earned chinaSMACK a reputation for being edgy, sensational, and controversial.
+Remaining true to its roots, chinaSMACK focuses on sharing through the translation of news and topics that mainstream Chinese netizens are actually talking about.
+This has–for better or worse–earned chinaSMACK a reputation for being edgy, sensational, and controversial.

 In addition to popularizing coverage of Chinese internet culture and trends, chinaSMACK is also famous for featuring a selection of translated Chinese internet user comments and reactions along with each article, allowing chinaSMACK readers to get an idea of what some Chinese netizens think or feel.